Directors and financial reporting

-Even if you are not an accounting expert, you can challenge the accounting treatments applied in the financial report, seek explanations and seek appropriate professional advice supporting the accounting treatments chosen, particularly where the treatment does not reflect your understanding of the substance of an arrangement (e.g. financial instruments classified as equity where the intent is to borrow).
+Even if you are not an accounting expert, you can challenge the accounting treatments applied in the financial report, seek explanations and appropriate professional advice supporting the accounting treatments chosen – particularly where the treatment does not reflect your understanding of the substance of an arrangement (e.g. financial instruments classified as equity where the intent is to borrow).

 For example, although calculations supporting impairment or valuation of significant assets can be complex, you should review the cash flows and assumptions used in the calculations prepared by management or experts, bearing in mind your knowledge of the business, the assets and the future prospects of the business.

 The external auditor provides an independent opinion on the financial report.
-You are responsible for the financial report and cannot rely on the external auditor in forming your own opinion on the financial report.
-Doing so would undermine the objective of an independent audit.
+You are responsible for the financial report and cannot rely on the external auditor when forming your own opinion on the financial report, as this would undermine the objective of an independent audit.